[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 "Ah.
 The malcontents."

-She goes on, "...who were not reconciled to a life of exile on Starside, and did not wish to settle where the airship had collapsed.
+"...Who," she goes on, "were not reconciled to a life of exile on Starside, and did not wish to settle where the airship had collapsed.
 Instead - "

-I interrupt excitedly, "Instead, like me, they decided to attempt to reach Syoom by skimmer.
+I interrupt again, "Instead, like me, they decided to have a go at reaching Syoom by skimmer.
 I get the picture!
 And they never got there, I suppose."

 "A special place?"

-"A place rich in ruins and machinery which had survived from a previous cycle, a wealth of resources just waiting to be used.
+"A rich place.
+Heaped with ruins, containing machinery which had survived from a previous cycle.
+Vast wealth of resources just waiting to be used.
 The temptation was too great to resist.
-Abandoning the aim of reaching Syoom, the Five Hundred decided to settle on Starside after all."
+So, abandoning the aim of reaching Syoom, the Five Hundred decided to remain on Starside after all."

-"Thank you," I say to her, greatly cheered though my intellect tells me that the events to which she has referred are so remote in time that they can have little or no relevance to what I experience now.
-So warmed are my emotions by the epic human story, that I feel almost a fondness for creepy Amnuyar.
+"Thank you," I say gently to her.
+I'm cheered to have heard something interesting and comprehensible.
+Although the events to which she has referred are so remote in time that it's hard to see that they can have much relevance to what I'm facing now, yet so warmed are my emotions by the epic human story that I feel almost a fondness for creepy Amnuyar.

-I add, perhaps daftly, "Why don't you take the rest of the night off, Gliss, and call me when it's time for me to attend the Council."
+Perhap daftly, I add: "Why don't you take the rest of the night off, Gliss, and call me when it's time for me to attend the Council."

 I am conducted forth, Gliss Kabaz at my side.
 Her hand rests on my right arm.

-I say, drily, "I can trust you, equally, to read my mind."
+I say, drily, "I 'trust' too.
+Trust you, equally, to read my mind."

 "English phrase-construction," I mutter.